Teacher in Charge: Miss T. Clarke.

 Optional but highly recommended: $28 Education Perfect (Note: One charge for all languages).

-Students must also purchase a 1B5 exercise book (approximately $2.00).
+Students must also purchase a 1B5 exercise book (approximately $2.00) and two whiteboard markers for when we do whiteboard activities.

 We aim to enable every student to have the course that they prefer, however, some courses have limited places or pre-requisits that may restrict the student's choice.